 ‘I don’t think the health ads [advertisements] really help you want to quit (1) you get used to them don’t you?
 (1)’ (P30, Mark, age 22 years, L160-162).

-Some men explained that they knew smoking was bad for them and were not oblivious to the fact; however they found the experience of viewing their own images as a realisation that smoking could impact them personally in the future.
+Some men explained that they knew smoking was bad for them and were not oblivious to the fact; however viewing their own images encouraged the realisation that smoking could impact them personally in the future.
 For instance:

 ‘I do know that smoking is bad for you and everything (1) but like when you see it in person when you see it happen to you with those pictures it’s quite scary’ (P4, Jason, age 22 years, L87-88).